Hello, Hello —

 Accomplished in 10 weeks as an individual project, fulfilling the thesis for the Interaction design programme at CIID.

-GPS-based mobile navigation systems have vastly simplified wayfinding.
+Phone based navigation systems have vastly simplified way-finding.
 Given the accessibility and ubiquity of navigation apps today, it is seldom that one would hit the road without consulting their phones.
 While navigation apps bring the assurance of us never being lost again, it also brings about a change in our behaviours - often playing on our ability to follow directions, rather than leveraging or reinforcing our own mental maps.

 Supervised Machine Learning Trainer 3607A • training intelligent security cameras